Skip to content

 • 11,210 in community housing

 Commonwealth Rent Assistance (CRA) may be available for eligible tenants who rent in private rental market or community housing to help reduce rental stress (defined as spending more than 30% of gross income on rent).
-At 30 June 2022, 89,485 CRA recipients reported having an Indigenous member (6.6% of all recipients).
+At 30 June 2022, 89,485 CRA recipients reported having a First Nations member of the household (6.6% of all recipients).

 Housing tenure

-Although Indigenous households are less likely than non-Indigenous households to own or be buying their own home, the gap has narrowed.
+Although First Nations households are less likely than non-Indigenous households to own or be buying their own home, the gap has narrowed.

-In 2021, over 4 in 10 (42%) Indigenous households were homeowners (owned outright and owned with a mortgage), compared with 37% in 2011 and 40% in 2016.
-The proportion of households that were home owners (owned outright and owned with a mortgage) in 2021 was lower for Indigenous households than for other households (42% compared with 68%) (Table 5.3).
+In 2021, over 4 in 10 (42%) First Nations households were homeowners (owned outright and owned with a mortgage), compared with 37% in 2011 and 40% in 2016.
+In 2021, the proportion of households that were homeowners (owned outright and owned with a mortgage) was lower for First Nations households than for other households (42% compared with 68%) (Table 5.3).

 Housing tenure and landlord type